The NAEP mathematics assessment results present a broad view of what our nation’s students know and can do in mathematics.

 NAEP also gives questionnaires to teachers, students, and schools that are part of the NAEP sample.
 Responses to these questionnaires provide information about school policies affecting mathematics instruction, as well as information about schools' resources.

 The NAEP 2013 mathematics assessment was conducted throughout the nation at grades 4 and 8.
 Approximately 187,000 grade 4 students and 170,000 grade 8 students took the assessment.
 All 50 states, the District of Columbia, and Department of Defense schools participated.
-See details about participation rates (969 KB) and about sample size and target population (969 KB).
+See details about participation rates and about sample size and target population by state (969 KB).

 The NAEP program does not, and is not designed to, report on the performance of individual students.
 Instead, groups of the student population from representative national samples are assessed.
 For example, NAEP reports results for male and female students, Black students and White students, and students in different regions of the country.
 Samples are selected using a complex sampling design.

-View the percentages of SD and ELL students identified, excluded, and assessed at the national and state level (969 KB) and for selected urban districts.
+View the percentages of SD and ELL students identified, excluded, and assessed at the national and state level (969 KB) and for selected urban districts (716 KB).

 View the rates of use of permitted accommodations (969 KB) for SD and ELL students